 Bluebonnet Don’t: Don’t Trespass on Private Property

 Yes, there is the perfect patch of bluebonnets on the other side of the fence.
 No you should not scale the fence throwing the baby over to your partner to get a picture.
 Trespassing is against the law and Texans enjoy some very liberal personal property protection laws.
 Don’t do it.

-Bluebonnets tend to be found in fields.
-Do you know what else lives in fields?
+Bluebonnets grow in fields in Texas.
+Do you know what else lives in fields in Texas?

-TRAVELING DAD TIP: If you do happen to be one of the unlucky 37,500 Americans who is bitten by a venomous snake each year, DO NOT have someone try to “suck the venom out.”
+Tip from a Paramedic TravelingDad: If you do happen to be one of the unlucky 37,500 Americans who is bitten by a venomous snake each year, DO NOT have someone try to “suck the venom out.”
 This does not work!
 It usually results in two patients instead of one for the paramedics to take care of and an embarrassing story for you to tell your grandchildren.
-Simply move away from the offending creature, wash off the area with soap and water, and move the extremity as little as possible.
-Snake bites are rarely fatal, so try not to panic
+Simply move away from the offending creature.
+Wash the area with soap and water and move the extremity as little as possible.
+Snake bites are rarely fatal, so try not to panic.

-Do a pre-selfie scan of the area you’re planning to sit or lie down in for that perfect picture and be sure it is free of poison ivy, poison oak, poison sumac, and sharp cacti.
+Do a pre-selfie scan of the area you’re planning to sit or lie down in for that perfect picture.
+Be sure it is free of poison ivy, poison oak, poison sumac, and sharp cacti.
 Be aware that some stinging plants like bull nettle resemble wildflowers!

-TRAVELING DAD TIP: Exposed to a scratchy friend?
+TravelingDad Tip: Exposed to a scratchy friend?
 Wash the affected area with soap and water.
-If you do develop an itchy rash, they can usually be treated with over the counter creams and salves.
+If you do develop an itchy rash, it can usually be treated with over=the-counter creams and salves.

-With all of that being said, it is a time honored tradition and a uniquely Texan experience to take pictures in fields of bluebonnets.
+With all of that being said, it is a time honored tradition and a uniquely Texas experience to take photos in fields of Texas bluebonnets.
 When basic common sense and safely precautions are followed the experience is more enjoyable.
-Dress appropriately, keep an eye on your surroundings and take your annual bluebonnet photo.
+Dress appropriately, keep an eye on your surroundings and take your annual photos.